gblcintra/Jussi/README.md

 https://react-icons.github.io/react-icons/icons?name=fi

 ## Use Sass
 This project is using Sass as a CSS pre-processor.
+[SASS](https://sass-lang.com/documentation) for more information.

 ## Use CSS BEM
 Methodology for class naming in CSS, which helps you create reusable and maintainable code.